andyjsiegel/CSC-335-Final-Project/README.md

 2.  **Register:** If you are a new user, click the "Register" button and fill in the required details (username, password, name, email, role).
 3.  **Login:** Enter your username and password and click "Login".
 4.  **Navigation:** After logging in, you will be presented with the `MainView` dashboard.
-    * Use the buttons at the bottom or the menu bar to navigate between different views (Add Class, List View, Calendar View).
+    * Use the buttons at the bottom or the menu bar to navigate between different views (Add Class [only available to instructors], List View, Calendar View).
 5.  **Instructors:**
     * Can use "Add Class" to create new courses.
     * Can view created courses in the List or Calendar view.